Scalable Back-Propagation-Free Training of Optical Physics-Informed Neural Networks: Experimental Results

-{\bf Evaluation of BP-free PINN Training.} We compare the \textbf{FO} training (BP) and \textbf{ZO} training (BP-free) in the standard (\textbf{Std.}) uncompressed and our tensor-train (\textbf{TT}) compressed formats.
+\paragraph{Evaluation of BP-free PINN Training.} We compare the \textbf{FO} training (BP) and \textbf{ZO} training (BP-free) in the standard (\textbf{Std.}) uncompressed and our tensor-train (\textbf{TT}) compressed formats.
 We employ {\bf SG} loss computation for all experiments.
 Table \ref{tab:weight training} summarizes the results. \textbf{TT dimension-reduction does little harm to the accuracy of the PINN model:} Tensor-compressed training reduces the dimension by $20.44\times, 142.27\times, 24.74\times, 24.74\times$ for Black-Scholes, 20-dim HJB, Burgers', and Darcy Flow, respectively.
 The first two columns list the relative $\ell_2$ error achieved after FO training.
-TT compressed training achieves an error similar to standard training with FC hidden layers.
-We provided ablation studies on different TT-ranks and hidden layer sizes in Appendix \ref{appendix:Ablation Studies} to validate our design.
-The ablation study shows that our chosen neural networks are {\it not} over-parameterized. \textbf{TT dimension reduction greatly improves the convergence of ZO training:} The last two columns list the relative $\ell_2$ error achieved after ZO training.
+TT compressed training achieves an error similar to standard training with FC hidden layers. \textbf{TT dimension reduction greatly improves the convergence of ZO training:} The last two columns list the relative $\ell_2$ error achieved after ZO training.
 Standard ZO training fails to converge well due to the high gradient variance which stems from the high dimensionality.
 Using TT to reduce the variance of the gradient, our ZO training method achieves much better convergence and final accuracy.
 This showcases that our proposed TT compressed ZO optimization is the key to the success of BP-free training on real-size PINNs.
 The observations above clearly demonstrate that our method can bypass BP in both loss evaluation and model parameter updates, and is still capable of learning a good solution.
-More results are available in Appendix \ref{appendix:Detailed Results of Weight-domain Training}.
+We defer the error curves and average results of repeated experiments to Appendix \ref{appendix:Detailed Results of Weight-domain Training}.

+\paragraph{Ablation Studies.} We performed ablation studies to assess the impact of architectural and algorithmic design choices, including TT-rank selection, hidden-layer width, sparse-grid derivative estimation, and hyperparameters in tensor-compressed ZO optimization.
+The results show that reducing hidden-layer width increases test errors, confirming that sufficient model capacity is necessary and our baseline networks are not over-parameterized.
+A small TT-rank ($r=2$) achieves near-optimal accuracy with high hardware efficiency, while larger ranks yield marginal gains but higher complexity.
+The sparse-grid Stein estimator converges faster and attains lower test error than the Monte Carlo variant using far fewer samples.
+The chosen hyperparameters for sparse-grid estimation and ZO optimization balance convergence speed and final accuracy.
+Detailed results are provided in Appendix \ref{appendix:Ablation Studies}.